Forbidden City Architecture

 Ming-Qing palatial in one paragraph

-Forbidden City architecture is the high point of Ming-Qing palatial style: timber-frame halls (no nails - mortise-and-tenon joinery) on triple marble plinths, yellow glazed roof tiles reserved for imperial buildings, red-painted columns and walls, white marble balustrades.
+Forbidden City architecture is the high point of Ming-Qing palatial style: timber-frame halls (mortise-and-tenon joinery that minimises iron nails) on triple marble plinths, yellow glazed roof tiles reserved for imperial buildings, red-painted columns and walls, white marble balustrades.
 The complex follows strict axial symmetry along a south-north line, with the most important buildings on the central axis and lesser palaces in mirrored pairs east and west.

 • Best for: Architecture-curious travellers; Photographers; Travellers wanting cultural depth